AppliedEnergistics/Applied-Energistics-2/README.md

 9. Squash commits for cleaner history

 If you are only doing single file pull requests, GitHub supports using a quick way without the need of cloning your fork.
 Also read up about [synching](https://help.github.com/articles/syncing-a-fork) if you plan to contribute on regular basis.

-## Applied Energistics 2 API

-The API for Applied Energistics 2.
-It is open source to discuss changes, improve documentation, and provide better add-on support in general.

-Universal builds obtained [Here](http://ae2.ae-mod.info/Downloads/) should work in a development environment.

-### Maven

-When compiling against the AE2 API you can use gradle dependencies, just add

-    dependencies {
-        compile "appeng:appliedenergistics2:rv_-_____-__:api"
-    }

-or add the compile line to your existing dependencies task to your build.gradle

-Where the __ are filled in with the correct version criteria; AE2 is available from the default forge maven so no additional repositories are necessary.

-An example string would be `appeng:appliedenergistics2:rv5-stable-1:api` for the API only or `appeng:appliedenergistics2:rv5-stable-1`  for the whole mod.

-## Applied Energistics 2 CraftTweaker

-### Inscriber

-The inscriber uses the vanilla recipe system with a custom `type` of `appliedenergistics2:inscriber`.
-See the [inscriber recipe folder](src/main/resources/data/appliedenergistics2/recipes/inscriber) for some examples.

-### Grindstone

-The grindstone uses the vanilla recipe system with a custom `type` of `appliedenergistics2:grinder`.
-See the [grinder recipe folder](src/main/resources/data/appliedenergistics2/recipes/grinder) for some examples.

-### Spatial
-Whitelist a TileEntity class for Spatial IO.

-	mods.appliedenergistics2.Spatial.whitelistEntity( String fullEntityClassName );

-### Attunement
-Attune a ItemStack or ModID to a specific P2P-Tunnel type.
-ModID's are used as fallback when no ItemStack was found.

-	mods.appliedenergistics2.Attunement.attuneME( ItemStack itemStack );
-	mods.appliedenergistics2.Attunement.attuneME( String modID );
-	mods.appliedenergistics2.Attunement.attuneItem( ItemStack itemStack );
-	mods.appliedenergistics2.Attunement.attuneItem( String modID );
-	mods.appliedenergistics2.Attunement.attuneFluid( ItemStack itemStack );
-	mods.appliedenergistics2.Attunement.attuneFluid( String modID );
-	mods.appliedenergistics2.Attunement.attuneRedstone( ItemStack itemStack );
-	mods.appliedenergistics2.Attunement.attuneRedstone( String modID );
-	mods.appliedenergistics2.Attunement.attuneRF( ItemStack itemStack );
-	mods.appliedenergistics2.Attunement.attuneRF( String modID );
-	mods.appliedenergistics2.Attunement.attuneIC2( ItemStack itemStack );
-	mods.appliedenergistics2.Attunement.attuneIC2( String modID );
-	mods.appliedenergistics2.Attunement.attuneLight( ItemStack itemStack );
-	mods.appliedenergistics2.Attunement.attuneLight( String modID );

-### Cannon
-Add ammo types for the matter cannon.

-	mods.appliedenergistics2.Cannon.registerAmmo( ItemStack itemStack, double weight );

 ## Applied Energistics 2 Localization